3. What is Schema

 83. What is use of ROWS option in EXP command ?

 Flag to indicate whether table rows should be exported.
-If 'N' only DDL
+If 'N' only

 statements for the database objects will be created.